Overview of Treating Substance Abuse with Yoga

 Yogic Philosophies and Alcoholism

 Yoga has different types of practices governing and impacting specific parts of the body.
 A common one is hatha yoga, which is a more physical and breath-focused school of yoga.
 Kundalini yoga explores the connection between the physical body and spirituality.
-Many of these practices include meditation, breathing, or mantras.
+All of these practices include meditation, breathing, or mantras.
 Due to its spiritual nature, some argue yoga and alcohol do not support each other.
 A yogic lifestyle celebrates present-moment awareness and self-compassion, which can translate to putting healthy foods and substances in one’s body.

 Get Help Today